-No Person shall establish or engage in any commercial Aeronautical Activity on the Airport unless that Person has met the following criteria: 1) be assigned a fixed place of business on the Airport, and/or 2) has obtained from the Commission a written Agreement to conduct such activity.
+No Person shall establish or engage in any commercial Aeronautical Activity on the Airport unless that Person has met the following criteria: 1) be assigned a fixed place of business on the Airport, and/or 2) has obtained from the Commission a written Agreement to conduct such activity (a "Permit").
 As such, no Person other than an approved Operator shall sell or publicly solicit the sale of merchandise, conduct or operate a business or service for hire or compensation, or advertise or solicit business or utilize Airport land area under the jurisdiction of the Commission except under the provisions of this section, and in accordance with established Commission policies and procedures, as well as the adopted Airport Rules and Regulations.
-A Lease for Aircraft storage shall not be deemed approval of the Commission to engage in commercial Aeronautical Activities.
+A Lease for Aircraft storage shall not be deemed approval of the Commission to engage in commercial Aeronautical Activities, or the Lessee obtains a Permit from the Commission to conduct such activity.
 An Aircraft storage lessee seeking to offer services at the Airport must submit a proposal to the Commission as outlined in this Section.